-An abstract store is a value of type a-loc \rightarrow (memory-region \rightarrow RIC).
-For conciseness, the abstract stores that represent addresses in an a-loc for different memory-regions will be combined together into an r-tuple of RICs, where r is the number of memory regions.
+For conciseness, the abstract values that represent addresses in an a-loc for different memory-regions will be combined together into an r-tuple of RICs, where r is the number of memory regions.
 Such an r-tuple will be referred to as a value-set.
-Thus, an abstract store is a map from a-locs to value-sets: a-loc \rightarrow RIC^{r}.
-For instance, for the program from Fig. 1, at statement 7, eax holds the addresses of the first five elements of main's local array, and thus the abstract store maps eax to the value-set (\perp , 4[0, 4] - 40).
+Thus, an abstract store is a map from a-locs to value-sets: a-loc $\rightarrow$ RIC $^r$ .
+At statement 7, the abstract store maps eax to the value-set $(\bot, 4[0, 4] - 40)$ .

-We chose to use RICs because, in our context, it is important for the analysis to discover alignment and stride information so that it can interpret indirect-addressing operations that implement either (i) field-access operations in an array of structs, or (ii) pointer-dereferencing operations.
+We chose to use RICs because in our context, it is important for the analysis to discover alignment and stride information so that it can interpret indirect-addressing operations that implement either (i) field-access operations in an array of structs, or (ii) pointer-dereferencing operations.
+That is, it is important to discover that a set of offsets in memory-region f consists of, say, $\{-36, -28, -20\}$ , rather than merely the range [-36, -20].
+If such offsets are used in an indirect-addressing operation, the former set permits us to determine that the memory accessed is 4-byte aligned.

-When the contents of an a-loc a is not aligned with the boundaries of a-locs, a memory access on a can fetch portions of two a-locs; similarly, a write to a can overwrite portions of two a-locs.
+When the contents of a pointer p is not aligned with the boundaries of variables, a memory access on \p can fetch portions of two variables; similarly, a write to \p can overwrite portions of two variables.
 Such operations can be used to forge new addresses.
-For instance, suppose that the address of a-loc x is 1000, the address of a-loc y is 1004, and the contents of a is 1001.
-Then a (as a 4-byte fetch) would retrieve 3 bytes of x and 1 byte of y.
+For instance, suppose that the address of variable a is 1000, the address of variable b is 1004, and the value of p is 1001.
+Then \p (as a 4-byte fetch) would retrieve 3 bytes of a and 1 byte of b.
+Thus, if value-set analysis were based on range information rather than RICs, it would either have to try to track segments of (possible) contents of data objects, or treat such dereferences conservatively by returning $\top$ , thereby losing track of all information.
+(Even if the analysis tracked segments of possible contents of data objects, it would have to throw up its hands on any subsequent dereference: a staticanalysis algorithm would have difficulties tracking the consequence of a dereference of a mixed-segment address, such as a dereference of the value fetched from \p.)